Qumulo/docs/administrator-guide/upgrading-qumulo-core/feature-log.md

 {{page.varDownloadsRelnotes}}
 * Added NFSv4.1 byte-range locking support for clusters that have NFSv4.1 enabled
 * Added custom naming functionality for snapshots
-* Made improvements to the Web UI
+* Made improvements to the Qumulo Core Web UI
 * Improved node fault tolerance for node-adds
 * Updated the time synchronization for cloud clusters
 * Added a REST API to calculate node-add capacity